-The design of the screwing system has been made to be as discret as possible.
+The design of the screwing system has been made to be as discreet as possible.
 TWIRL supports the responsible commitments of Albéa Cosmetics & Fragrance.
-Its refillability and recyclable materials (PET cap, base and PP cup) contribute to the circularity of cosmetic packaging.
+Its refillability and recyclable materials (PET base, PP cap & cup) contribute to the circularity of cosmetic packaging.

 re-sources: Which brands does it target and how far can brands customise it?

 Aline Roland: We have designed this jar for prestige and also masstige beauty brands.
 In addition, TWIRL offers them a great deal of freedom in the design of their formula.